HOME - Pastiche Family Portal

 For example, in Texas and Alabama cabbage replaces turnip greens as the symbolic cash in their recipes.
 Wherever the custom is observed, greens represent money, and the more greens you eat the more your financial fortune should improve in the upcoming year.

-Pennsylvania Germans dine on traditional pork and sauerkraut for New Year's Day, also said to bring luck and good health in the coming year.
-But just in case, they've got those Hex signs ...
+Pennsylvania Germans dine on pork and sauerkraut for New Year's Day, also said to bring luck and good health in the coming year.
+But just in case, they've got those Hex signs to keep things on an even keel.

 Black-Eyed Peas with Collard Greens